willemvanoort/ContainerCommander/README.md

 ## Installation

-AcixsCP requires you to have node installed on a Linux server.
+Shipyard requires you to have node installed on a Linux server.
 If you are unfimilliar with NodeJS learn more here: http://nodejs.org

-AcixsCP also requires Bower and Grunt.
+Shipyard also requires Bower and Grunt.
+Additionally we make use of forever, to avoid screening our application.
 Install them globally with the following command.

-> npm install -g grunt bower
+> npm install -g grunt bower forever

 Next we will load the needed front end dependancies with Bower, and run our inital build script with grunt.